zen-xu/ghostty/PACKAGING.md

 - `-Dcpu=baseline`: Build for the "baseline" CPU of the target architecture.
   This avoids building for newer CPU features that may not be available on all target machines.

+- `-Dtarget=$arch-$os-$abi`: Build for a specific target triple.
+This is often necessary for system packages to specify a specific minimum Linux version, glibc, etc. Run `zig targets` to a get a full list of available targets.